Airline Contrail Index

 UPS is a member of the trade organization, Airlines For America (A4A), and, through A4A’s April 2024 Industry Insight, is committed to addressing non-CO2 emissions from aviation, including contrails.

 The index is updated as needed.
-We have not been able to find other airlines publicly announcing they are involved in contrail research or trials, or simply acknowledging the climate challenge of contrails.
+We have not been able to find any other airlines publicly announcing involvement in contrail research or trials, or simply acknowledging the climate challenge posed by contrails.
 Please let us know if we have missed any public announcements from other airlines.

 ARCHIVE: